fieldtrip/website/faq/how_is_anatomical_functional_or_statistical_volume_data_described.md

     volume.dim = [Nx Ny Nz]  % number of voxels along each dimensions volume.transform         % 4*4 matrix with homogeneous transformation (optional, see below)

 Note that FieldTrip adheres to the MATLAB convention for counting voxels, starting to count from 1 and not from 0.
 The fields above are only needed for the bookkeeping, the actual content of the volume depends on what the data describes.
-If the volume describes anatomical (MRI) data, it will have the fiel
+If the volume describes anatomical (MRI) data, it will have the field

     volume.anatomy            % Nx * Ny * Nz matrix